-Trek currently markets its bicycles under three different categories: Road, Mountain and town.
-In addition, it also produces a large variety of bicycle accessories and apparels.
+Trek currently markets its bicycles under three different categories: Road, Mountain, and town.
+Also, it produces a large variety of bicycle accessories and apparel.
 The following are some samples of its core products:

 |Race Performance||Medone 6.9 SSL LEOPARD/Schleck Edition ($11,623.47)|